simbo/vale-action/README.md

 # simbo/vale-action

-A GitHub action to run Vale for spellchecking.
+A GitHub action to run [Vale](https://vale.sh/) for spell-checking.

 It does pretty much the same like the [official Vale action](https://github.com/errata-ai/vale-action), but as this one is not using Docker, it's much faster.